Table of Contents

 Enter gross receipts from your trade or business.
 Include amounts you received in your trade or business that were properly shown on Forms 1099-MISC.
 If the total amounts that were reported in box 7 of Forms 1099-MISC are more than the total you are reporting on line 1, attach a statement explaining the difference.

-Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2013, the amount of credit for biofuel claimed on line 2 of Form 6478, the amount of credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for federal tax paid on fuels claimed on your 2012 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
+Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2014, any amount of credit for biofuel claimed on line 2 of Form 6478, any amount of credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for federal tax paid on fuels claimed on your 2013 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
 Include amounts you received in your trade or business as shown on Form 1099-PATR.

 Producers who account for inventoriable items in the same manner as materials and supplies that are not incidental can currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.
-See Part III.
-Cost of Goods Sold for more details.
+See Part III for more details.

 If you are a freelance artist, author, or photographer, you may be exempt from the capitalization rules.
 However, your personal efforts must have created (or reasonably be expected to create) the property.
 This exception does not apply to any expense related to printing, photographic plates, motion picture films, video tapes, or similar items.
 These expenses are subject to the capitalization rules.
 For details, see Uniform Capitalization Rules in Pub.
 538.